Dragoon-galaxy/Compiler_Design_Practicals/README.md

 2] Write a lex program to recognize tokens: a.
 Identifiers b.
 Integer constant c.
 Real constant

 3] Write a program to read integer constant as string and convert it to decimal numbers.
 Integer constants are represented in decimal, octal and hexa decimal.
+C

 4] Eliminate left recursion